 Ashwa Sanchalanasana or Equestrian Pose is one of the poses that constitute the sequence of Surya Namaskar.
-In twelve-step Surya Namaskar, Equestrian Pose is the fourth and ninth step.
+In the twelve-step Surya Namaskar, Equestrian Pose is the fourth and ninth step.

-This article discusses the meaning, step by step procedure, and its benefits.
+This article discusses the meaning, step-by-step procedure, and its benefits.

 Ashwa Sanchalanasana Information

 It is the combination of three Sanskrit words.
 Ashwa means a horse.
 Sanchalana means ‘to conduct’ or ‘to move’.
 Asana is a yoga pose.
 Hence, it means a yoga pose that resembles a moving horse.
 A moving horse always bends one knee ahead.
 Similarly, in this yoga pose, one knee is bent like a horse.
 Therefore it gets this name.

 Persons having health conditions like spinal issues and knee injuries should care or consult their doctor before attempting this posture.
 Moreover, pregnant ladies should not practice this yoga pose.
 Also, ladies undergoing periods avoid this pose.

 The following postures prepare the practitioner for getting mastery of this posture.

 Stand with both feet together.
 Maintain at least a foot gap between them.
 Bend forward keeping the knees straight.
 Place the palms flat on the floor beside the feet.

 Stretch the right leg back as far as possible.
 Simultaneously bend the left knee.
 Keep the position of the left foot unchanged.